French cruiser Forbin: Modifications

-Forbins initial design called for a four-masted sailing rig and a main battery of just two 138.6 mm guns, but during construction her specifications were revised; a second pair of guns was added to strengthen her combat power relative to foreign counterparts.
+Forbin's initial design called for a four-masted sailing rig and a main battery of just two 138.6 mm guns, but during construction her specifications were revised; a second pair of guns was added to strengthen her combat power relative to foreign counterparts.
 And during her initial trials in 1889, the original rigging proved to be of little use and the schooner rig was installed in its place.
 In 1892–1893, the ship underwent a refit.
 Her rigging was further reduced by the removal of her main mast and the bowsprit, though the fore and mizzenmasts were moved closer together.
 The main battery was converted to quick firing, and the light armament now consisted of five 47 mm guns, three 37 mm guns, and four 37 mm revolver cannon.
 In 1896, the two forward torpedo tubes were removed, along with the shields for the light guns.
 The ship underwent another refit in 1905 that included removing all of the 37 mm guns in favor of a uniform light armament of nine 47 mm guns.
 Two 37 mm guns were kept aboard to be mounted to the ship's boats.
 By that time, the remaining torpedo tubes had also been removed.
 The following year, the remaining sails were removed.